Dealer portrait

-“For some people it's like opening a new world with he cargo bike.
+“For some people it's .
 It’s making someone believe that we can work and live in the same city and not need a car.
 And that is huge”

 “Neither of us have a long history of working with bikes.
 We weren’t working and learning in the bike shops or learning how the mechanics do what they do.
 My story is that I was a bike messenger, and a passionate touring rider.
 I went backpacking with the bike for several months, so in that way I’ve been involved with bikes for many years, but not in the traditional way”, Michel Röthlisberger says and explains that he thinks the untraditional way that he and his wife got into the business has helped them turn it into something more that just a bike shop.